anakela/professional-portfolio/readme.md

 **Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments

+I worked with several other students in various study sessions.
+The ones who helped me with issues I was facing are as follows:

+- Michael Barrett
+- Nolan Spence
+- Nifer Kilakila

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.